A Guide to Understanding Network Tokenization

 - The issuer approves the payment transaction.

-The primary difference is that the network tokens are issued by the card brands themselves, which means the tokens can be used at each step of the payments process.
+The primary difference is that the network tokens are issued by the card brands themselves, which means the tokens can be used at each step of the payment process.
 Unlike network tokens, provider tokens require the merchant or third party to first collect raw cardholder data, and expose themselves to the accompanying risk, before sending it to be tokenized.
 Although network tokenization is not supported by all issuers, it can be extremely valuable when available.

 What are the benefits of network tokenization?